arcus/education_modules/reproducibility/reproducibility.md

 After completion of this module, learners will be able to:

-* Explain the importance of conducting research that is **reproducible** (can be re-done by a different, unaffiliated scientist)
+* Explain the benefits of conducting research that is **reproducible** (can be re-done by a different, unaffiliated scientist)
-* Argue in support of a data analysis method that helps research be more reproducible
+* Describe how technological approaches can help research be more reproducible
-* Argue in support of a method in the organization and description of documents, datasets, and other files that helps research be more reproducible
+* Argue in support of practices that organize and describe documents, datasets, and other files as a way to make research more reproducible

 @end